supermueller/scroll-to-anchor/README.md

 ### Change the minimum duration

 You can set a minimum for the duration, so short distances will be also pretty animated.
-The duration is set as an number in milliseconds (default is 200).
+The duration is set as a number in milliseconds (default is 200).

 ```js
 $(document).scrollToAnchor({